1. Mold

 Refrigerant Dehumidifiers

 Refrigerant dehumidifiers are the oldest type of dehumidifier and are the type that most people are familiar with.
-They operate by pulling in damp air, running it over a refrigerator coil, and as a result, the moisture is removed out of the air.
+They operate by pulling in damp air, running it over a refrigerator coil, and as a result, the moisture is removed from the air.
 After the air is dry, it's heated back to room temperature using a warm coil before it's blown back into the room.

 There are a few benefits to using refrigerant dehumidifiers: